-7.14 You are not precluded from raising issues or concerns on any of the matters associated with the application with the planning officers concerned.
+- 7.14 You are not precluded from raising issues or concerns on any of the matters associated with the application with the planning officers concerned.
 Indeed, a councillor may well have an important contribution to make in respect of an individual planning application or on what the Council should include in a planning agreement.
-It is entirely appropriate for councillors, including those who will have a decision making responsibility, to make known to planning officers what representations from constituents and prospective developers they have received on a planning application, to attend public meetings/ events (including those relating to statutory pre-application consultation) and to assist constituents in making their views known to the relevant planning officer.
-This applies to those councillors with a decision making responsibility, provided that at no time does the councillor express a "for" or "against" view by advocating a position in advance of the decision making meeting (other than in respect of the circumstances set out in paragraphs 7.8 and 7.18).

-7.15 If as part of the decision making process you wish to make representations on behalf of constituents or other parties you may do so providing:-
+It is entirely appropriate for councillors, including those who will have a decision making responsibility, to make known to planning officers what representations from constituents and prospective developers they have received on a planning application, to attend public meetings/events (including those relating to statutory pre-application consultation) and to assist constituents in making their views known to the relevant planning officer.
+This applies to those councillors with a decision making responsibility, provided that at no time does the councillor express a "for" or "against" view by advocating a position in advance of the decision making meeting (other than in respect of the circumstances set out in paragraphs 7.8 and 7.18). - 7.15 If as part of the decision making process you wish to make representations on behalf of constituents or other parties you may do so providing:- - (i) you do so in terms of procedures agreed by the Council which afford equal opportunity to any parties wishing to make representations to do so;

-- you do so in terms of procedures agreed by the Council which afford equal opportunity to any parties wishing to make representations to do so, - (ii) you declare your interest in the matter; - (iii) after making those representations you then retire from the meeting room. - councillors, irrespective of whether or not they are part of the decision making process.
-Where you wish to make representations on behalf of constituents or other parties, you may do so providing that all the conditions outlined above are met, including that the you declare your interest in the matter and, having made any representations, you retire fully from the meeting room (it is not sufficient to retire to a public gallery situated within the meeting room). - 94.
+- (ii) you declare your interest in the matter; and - (iii) after making those representations you then retire from the meeting room. - 96.
+Paragraph 7.15 applies to all councillors, irrespective of whether or not they are part of the decision making process.
+Where you wish to make representations on behalf of constituents or other parties, you may do so providing that all the conditions outlined above are met, including that you declare your interest in the matter and, having made any representations, you retire fully from the meeting room (it is not sufficient to retire to a public gallery situated within the meeting room). - 97.
 If you are making representations and, for example, you wish to support your constituents' views regarding a planning application, you should make this position clear as soon as possible to the chair of the committee and officers.
 Your declaration of interest should be recorded in the minutes of the meeting.

 Complaint was at a meeting of a Planning Committee, a councillor attempted to influence other members of the committee in their consideration of the application by suggesting a site visit.
-It was found that suggesting a site visit in the circumstances did not constitute inappropriate lobbying or influence and there was no breach of the Code.
+It was found that the councillor had simply suggested a site visit but there as no evidence he had attempted to influence other members of the planning committee in their consideration of the application.
+Suggesting a site visit in itself did not constitute inappropriate lobbying or influence.
+No breach of the Code was found by the Commissioner for Ethical Standards in Public Life in Scotland.